 Gateway Community College participates in the Connecticut State University (CSU) Transfer Compact.
 Students in the LAS program at GCC are eligible for dual-admission to GCC and the CSU of choice and may transfer seamlessly with junior-level standing.
-Participation in The Compact provides students with dual advising from GCC and the designated CSU advisors as well as full library privileges at the designated CSU.
+Participation in The Compact provides students with dual advising from GCC and the designated CSU advisors as well as library privileges at the designated CSU.
 Compact students have access to CSU faculty and staff, and follow the catalog of record at the time of the Compact application.
 After completing the Associate in Arts at GCC, Compact students receive registration and housing preferences equal to university juniors.

 Students must apply to The Compact Dual-Admission program before completing 15 college-level credits.
-To complete the application and begin the dual-admission advising process, see Lauren Doninger (203.285.2601, LDoninger@gwcc.commnet.edu).
-Visit www.ctstateu.edu/academics/transfer.htm
+Visit www. ctstateu.edu/academics/transfer.htm